Enter your salary details to calculate your HRA exemption

 What is HRA?

-How HRA exemption is calculated?
+How is HRA exemption calculated

 For salaried employees covered by Section 10(13A), the exempt HRA is the lowest of:

-Actual HRA received from your employer (HRA Received)
+Actual HRA received from your employer

 Rent paid minus 10% of salary (Basic Salary + DA Received)